Askham Richard

 Askham Richard is a village and civil parish in the unitary authority of City of York in the north of England, 6.5 mi south-west of York, close to Copmanthorpe, Bilbrough and Askham Bryan.
 The population of the civil parish at the 2011 census was 351.
 The village became a Conservation Area in 1975.
 Nearby is Askham Bryan College of Agriculture.

 The village was historically part of the West Riding of Yorkshire until 1974.
 It was then a part of the district of Selby District in North Yorkshire from 1974 until 1996.
 Since 1996 it has been part of the City of York unitary authority.

 History

 The village is mentioned in the Domesday Book.
 The name comes from ascam or ascha meaning "enclosure of ash-tree".
 It has been also known as "Little" or "West" Askham".
 The "Richard" in the village name is reputed to be that of Richard, 1st Earl of Cornwall.

-The villages of Askham Richard and close-by Askham Bryan were once just one manor around the time of Edward the Confessor and belonged to Edwin, Earl of Mercia.
-When Edwin's lands were confiscated by the William the Conqueror, the village was granted to Roger de Mowbray who then passed the Manor to his friend, William de Tykhill, a former Warden of Foss Bridge.
+Before the Conquest the villages of Askham Richard and nearby Askham Bryan were one manor belonging to Edwin, Earl of Mercia.
+When Edwin's lands were confiscated by William the Conqueror, the village was granted to Roger de Mowbray who then passed the Manor to his friend, William de Tykhill, a former Warden of Foss Bridge.

 Governance

-Askham Bryan lies in the Rural West York Ward of the City of York Unitary Authority.
-As of the 2019 elections it is represented by Councillors James Barker and Anne Hook who are both members of the local Liberal Democrats.
+Askham Richard lies in the Rural West York Ward of the City of York Unitary Authority.
 It is a part of the UK Parliamentary Constituency of York Outer.
-Until January 2020 it also fell within the boundaries of the Yorkshire and the Humber European Parliament constituency.